starkriedesel/prompter/README.md

 Thanks to @parsiya for taking my pile of code and turning it into something useful.
 Check out his [borrowedtime](https://github.com/parsiya/borrowedtime) app that uses prompter.

 ## Example
-Main example is at [test/main.go](test/main.go).
+Main example is at [example/main.go](example/main.go).

 ## Usage
 The package was not designed to work in a vacuum.
-It's meant to be used in conjunction with `go-prompt`.
+It's meant to be used in conjunction with [go-prompt](https://github.com/c-bata/go-prompt/).

 ### Creating Commands
 Commands are created with `Command` struct.